 2)Om Dhan Dhanvantari Namaha !

-The second day is celebrated as Kali Chaudas or Narak Chaturdashi(Roop Chaturdashi) or Chhoti Diwali by taking bath early in the morning before the sunrise.The demon Narakasura was killed by Lord Krishna,Satyabhama and Kali on this day.
+The second day is celebrated on Wednesday, October 18, 2018 as Kali Chaudas or Narak Chaturdashi(Roop Chaturdashi) or Chhoti Diwali by taking bath early in the morning before the sunrise.The demon Narakasura was killed by Lord Krishna,Satyabhama and Kali on this day.

 The third day is celebrated as Diwali, Goddess Lakshmi and Ganesha are worshipped.